ruweholyghostchurchea/RuweHolyGhostChurch/README.md

-# Ruwe Holy Ghost Church Management System
+# RuweHolyGhostChurch Management System

-A comprehensive Django-based church management system designed for Ruwe Holy Ghost Church.
-This system helps manage members, visitors, attendance, finances, equipment, and various church operations.
+A comprehensive church management system for Ruwe Holy Ghost Church EA, designed to streamline church operations and member management.

+## About Ruwe Holy Ghost Church

+The Ruwe Holy Ghost Church traces its origin back to 1906/07 and was founded by Alfayo Odongo Mango and Lawi Obonyo Ongwek in Musanda LUO near the border of former Western and Nyanza Provinces in the early 1930s.
+The current main headquarters is at Ruwe, Siaya County but there's another divide headquartered at Kisumu.

 ## Features